 , Download File

-Guide: Think about how you would like to communicate and work with staff at the care home your family member/friend is at.
-Answer the questions below to get some ideas about what to communicate with staff.
+Reflect on how you would like to communicate and collaborate with the staff at the care home where your family member or friend resides.
+Use the questions below to gather ideas for sharing with the team.

-For tips on advocacy and communicating with staff, see the helpful resources section.
+For tips on advocacy and effective communication with staff, please visit the following sections in Seeds of Hope.

 , Download File